 Property and equipment is stated at cost, less accumulated depreciation.
 Maintenance and repairs that do not improve or extend the lives of the respective assets are expensed to operations as incurred.
+When capitalizing assets for research and development purposes the Company evaluates whether an alternative future use of the asset exists; if not, such assets are expensed as research and development.
 Upon disposal, the related cost and accumulated depreciation is removed from the accounts and any resulting gain or loss is included in the results of operations.
 Depreciation is recorded using the straight-line method over the estimated useful lives of the respective assets, which are as follows:

-Estimated Useful Life (in years)
+Asset Estimated Useful Life (in years)

-3
+Computer equipment and software 3

-5
+Furniture, fixtures and other 5

-7
+Laboratory equipment 7